Cash Flow Forecasting: 3 Best Practices For Accurate SaaS Cash Flow Modelling

 So how exactly does an accurate cash flow forecast help a business manage liquidity?
 And what types of decisions does it empower business owners to make?
 Let's look at three ways a cash flow forecast brings value to your business operations.

-Clearly identify inflows and outflows — The process of creating a cash flow forecast requires you to develop a very transparent and thorough assessment of your cash inflows and outflows.
+Clearly identify inflows and outflows — The cash flow forecasting process requires you to develop a very transparent and thorough assessment of your cash inflows and outflows.
 This, in turn, helps to give you a better picture of what makes your business operate and what your overall financial picture looks like.

 Proactively identify cash balance shortfalls and adapt to them — Getting caught off guard by a lack of funds is a great way to make sure your business doesn't thrive.
-With accurate cash flow forecasting, you'll be able to see these potential cash shortfalls well in advance, and you'll have time to make the proper adjustments and plans that will allow the business to weather the storm.
+With an accurate cash flow forecasting model in place, you'll gain a better overview of future cash flows and be able to see these potential cash shortfalls well in advance.
+The right approach to cash flow management and forecasting will give you time to make the proper budgeting adjustments and plans that will allow the business to weather the storm.

 Make data-driven decisions for financial planning — A business needs to plan for the future in order to be successful.
 But it's hard to put a plan for growth in place if you don't have the proper financial datato plan ahead.
 By predicting cash flow as accurately as possible, you can also determine what investments you can make towards your growth.

 What to include on your SaaS cash flow forecast?

 If you're convinced of the value of cash flow forecasts, then the next step is to create one for your business.
 In order to do that, you'll need to know the sorts of things that go into a cash flow forecast.
 The list below may not be complete, as it varies depending on your business.
 So be sure to adjust the inputs for the income statement to match your situation.